anksont/introduction-to-python-programming/unit-4-modules-exceptions/lesson-1-introduction/README.md

 # Modules and Packages

 We write a lot of code. **A LOT**.
 The [Django Web Framework](https://www.djangoproject.com/) entire project's size is **39 Megabytes**, distributed across **2439 files**.
 When you start coding, you usually start with a single `main.py` file.
-But as the code starts to grow you feel the need of splitting it between different files (or even directories) to keep it a little bit more organized.
+But, as the code starts to grow, you feel the need of splitting it between different files (or even directories) to keep it a little bit more organized.
 Imagine those 39MB of Django code in a single file.
 That'd be a file with 318,169 Lines of Code.

 ## Python modules